nathan-smeal/cs7641/lessons/ml_p1_lesson_10_bayesian_inference.md

 ![](images/11.7.png)

-Note that here thunfer is conditionally independent of storm given lightning.
+Note that here thunder is conditionally independent of storm given lightning.

-In Bayes Nets, the complexity of the table grows **exponentially** with the number of variables (**in-degree**).
+In Bayes Nets, the complexity of the table grows **exponentially** with the number of parent variables (**in-degree**).

 ## Sampling from the joint distribution